Tom Melhuish 8 min read

 A business energy bill will show the details of the current contract you have agreed with your supplier.
 This includes:

-Your business energy supplier should also write to you between 60 and 120 days before the end of your contract to let you know it is about to expire.
-When you receive a renewal notice, it’s best to compare business energy prices to understand how competitive your renewal quote is.
+Your supplier should also write to you between 60 and 120 days before the end of your business energy contract to let you know it is about to expire.
+When you receive a renewal notice, we recommend comparing business energy prices to understand how competitive your renewal quote is.

 A business energy bill will display a fuel mix for your tariff.
 A fuel mix table shows how the energy you’ve been supplied was generated.
-The fuel mix will be entirely from renewable sources in a green business energy tariff.
+The fuel mix will be entirely from green sources in a renewable business energy tariff.

-In most business energy tariffs, you’ll pay for a specific agreed unit price per kWh of electricity or gas.
-The number of units used in the period will be estimated based using historical meter readings at your property.
+In all business electricity and gas tariffs, you’ll pay for a specific unit price per kWh of electricity or gas.
+The number of units used in the period will measured using meter readings at your property.

-Your business energy unit charge will be calculated as:
+Your business energy unit charge will be calculated as follows:

 Unit kWh consumed during the period x Agreed unit rate